Tuesday, November 22, 2022

 Present Tense

 gets off to a tasteful beginning with two standard ballads: "Summernight" and "The Good Life."
 The first tune is preceded by a prelude titled "Masada," written by a friend of Locke's.
 It's a nice touch.
 Things heat up on "Present Tense," which is a cool bit of acoustic funk reminiscent of Weather Report.
-Locke's three other originals on the album demonstrate his versality with different composition styles.
+Locke's three other originals on the album demonstrate his versatility with different composition styles.

 Guest tenorist Larry Schneider plays on half of the eight tunes in the program.